cdent/gabbi/docs/source/format.rst

 There are a number of magical variables that can be used to make reference to the state of a current test or the one just prior.
 These are replaced with real values during test processing.
-There are processed in the order given.
+They are processed in the order given.

 * ``$SCHEME``: The current scheme (usually ``http`` or ``https``).